 If you’re not convinced that there are porn videos on mainstream sites that are real rapes on tape, read this real experience from a woman who was sex trafficked by a popular porn company.
 And read these real stories from famed performers like Linda Lovelace, who reminds consumers that they’re watching her rape on tape when they watch the films she starred in.

 “I got the &*%$ kicked out of me….
 Most of the girls start crying because they’re hurting so bad….
 I couldn’t breathe.
 I was being hit and choked.
 I was really upset and they didn’t stop.
 They kept filming.
 [I asked them to turn the camera off] and they kept going,” recounted Regan Starr, a former porn performer.

 And in one interview with AntiPornography.org, former performer Vanessa stated:

 “Like most porn performers, I perpetuated this lie [that I loved my job].
 One of my favorite things to say when asked if I liked doing a particular scene was, “I only do what I like!
 I wouldn’t do it if I didn’t like it!”
 I would say this with a big fake smile and giggle.
 What a total lie!
 I did what I had to do to get ‘work’ in porn.
 I did what I knew would help me gain ‘fame’ in the industry.”

 To the outside world, porn performers have to appear as no-boundaries, sex-loving entertainers that make everything sound so sexually exciting.
 But as you can tell from Regan and Vanessa’s stories above, the reality is far different than what is seen on camera, or what even the performer is saying in interviews.

 How did violence, lack of respect, and ignoring consent become the norm in porn?
 And even worse, how did we get to a place where enthusiastic consent isn’t more important than likes and views?

-We now know that one of the industry’s dirty little secrets is it’s not all totally consensual.
+We now know that one of the industry’s secrets is it’s not all totally consensual.

 Where consent gets muddled